ivymaynard/DS_portfolio/README.md

-# Welcome to my portfolio!
+## Welcome to my portfolio!
-Here is a little bit about me: Ivy Maynard
+Here is a breif overview of my academic qualification, my technical skills, as well as links to a few projects I created while learning R.

 ## Education